brandur/sorg/content/drafts/cloud-databases.md

 availability_, and _partition tolerance_, any given
 database can satisfy a maximum of two of the three.

-I purposely didn't include CAP in the table above.
-To explain why, I'll quote [Eric Brewer (Google VP Infrastructure) writing about Spanner][spanner-truetime]:
+To explain why I didn't include CAP in the table above, I'll quote [Eric Brewer (Google VP Infrastructure) writing about Spanner][spanner-truetime]:

 > Despite being a global distributed system, Spanner claims
 > to be consistent and highly available, which implies